 Test scores still matter.
-Even as more colleges are going test-optional, test scores are still very important in college admissions.
+Even as more colleges are going test-optional, they are still very important in college admissions.
 In addition, just because a college does not use test scores when making admissions decisions, they may need test scores for other reasons.

-Here are seven ways test scores are used in the college admissions process:
+Here are seven ways they are used in the college admissions process:

 1. Required for admission

-While the test-optional movement is growing, there are still many colleges that require test scores.
-For most of those colleges, if you do not submit test scores, they will not consider your application.
+While the test-optional movement is growing, there are still many colleges that require scores.
+For most of those colleges, if you do not submit them, they will not consider your application.
 Without test scores, your application may sit in the admissions office without ever being read.

 2. Required for athletes

 If you are hoping to participate in intercollegiate athletes, test scores are required.
-Even if colleges do not requires test scores for admission, student-athletes will need to take the SAT or ACT and meet the required test scores to be eligible to compete.
-No test scores will mean you will not be able to play at the college level.
+Even if colleges do not requires scores for admission, student-athletes will need to take the SAT or ACT.
+Student athletes must meet the required test scores to be eligible to compete.
+No scores will mean you will not be able to play at the college level.

 3. Admissions decisions

-For colleges that require test scores, test scores will be used in the admissions decision.
+For colleges that require test scores, they will be used in the admissions decision.
 Scores will not be the only factor in the decision, but they will play a role.

 For colleges that do not have published required scores, they typically publish average test scores (you can also find information about this on College Raptor, by using the College Match tool).